Skip site navigation

 Curriculum

 Two options have been approved.
-Departments need not offer both, but the thesis option should always be made available to interested students.
+Honors programs need not offer both, but the thesis option should always be made available to interested students.

-1. At least two upper-division (numbered 300 or above) Honors courses, seminars or workshops in the major department or college or (with the permission of the department) in any department on campus.
-Graduate courses (numbered 600 or above) in the major may be substituted for all or part of this requirement.
+1. At least two upper-division (numbered 300 or above) Honors courses, seminars, or workshops in the program, department, or college, or (with the permission of the Honors program) in any academic unit on campus.
+Graduate courses (numbered 600 or above) may be substituted for all or part of this requirement.

-2. At least 6 credits of research and thesis writing under the direction of a regular College Park faculty member, followed by an oral defense of the thesis before two or more faculty members.
+2. At least 6 credits of research and thesis writing under the direction of a regular UMD faculty member, followed by an oral defense of the thesis before two or more faculty members.

-1. At least four upper-division Honors courses or seminars taken in the department or college or, with permission, any department on campus.
+1. At least four upper-division Honors courses or seminars taken in the program, department, or college, or (with the permission of the Honors program) in any academic unit on campus.
 Graduate courses may be substituted for all or part of this requirement.

 2. A three-hour written comprehensive examination in the major field, evaluated by at least two faculty members in the department or college.